mukeshpanchal27/plugin-check/readme.txt

 In any case, passing the checks in this tool likely helps to achieve a smooth plugin review process, but is no guarantee that a plugin will be approved in the WordPress.org plugin directory.

 == Changelog ==

+= 1.3.0 =

+* Enhancement - Change error type for License check error codes.
+* Enhancement - Always use prefixed tables during runtime check requests.
+* Enhancement - Created a new class for checking licenses.
+* Enhancement - Added support for MPL-2.0 license.
+* Enhancement - Implement gherkin linter in GH action.
+* Enhancement - Update check for Contributors in markdown readme files.
+* Enhancement - CLI: Fix confusing runtime environment setup order.
+* Enhancement - Allow custom checks to provide installed_paths.
+* Enhancement - Improved the use of localhost URLs in the Plugin.
+* Enhancement - Documented checks in the plugin.
+* Enhancement - Increased severity for Code obfuscation checks.
+* Enhancement - Diffentiate between no existant readme and default readme file.
+* Enhancement - Encourage developers to use native functions for loading images in templates.
+* Enhancement - Added a check for not allowing include libraries already in WordPress core.
+* Enhancement - Warning for usage of query_posts() in favor of WP_Query.
+* Fix - Fix addon checks not being executed when running runtime checks.
+* Fix - Allow `default` as a text domain in the text domain check.
+* Fix - Allow GitHub URLs in the Plugin URI field.
+* Fix - Don't flag Apache license.
+It's allowed in the WordPress.org plugin repository.
+* Fix - Removes the path before the plugin, so it won't affect to badly named files.

 = 1.2.0 =